808Jade/Auto_nft_uploader_for_ClebusX/README.md

 Used for 'certified nft business' of Hanseong Motor Co.

 * Create image
-* Upload NFT at ClebusX
+* Upload NFTㄴ at ClebusX
 * Send NFTs at ClebusX